-Because the major ingredients of the Mediterranean diet are fresh fruit and vegetables, fish, poultry, fiber, whole grains, red wine and lashings of olive oil, there is NO debate that it is a heart healthy eating plan.
+There is no debate that the Mediterranean diet is a healthy eating plan.
+Fresh fruit and vegetables, fish, poultry, fiber, whole grains, red wine and lashings of olive oil are the major ingredients of the Mediterranean eating plan.

-But what is also important, and often overlooked, are the cultural benefits of eating and the amount of time spent preparing and enjoying the experience.
+But what is also important are the cultural benefits of eating and the amount of time spent preparing and enjoying the experience.

 I have almost never encountered a rushed meal around a Mediterranean dinner table.
-Meals linger, sometimes for hours, as delightful fresh food is eaten at a slow pace.
+Meals linger, sometimes for hours, as diners eat delightful fresh food at a leisurely pace.